-Covid-19 Pandemic
+COVID-19 Pandemic and situation in Ukraine

 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organisation.
 The outbreak and the response of Governments in dealing with the pandemic has continued to evolve over the course of time.
-The prior periods saw an increase in financial market volatility and corresponding fluctuations in the fair value of the Fund's investment portfolio.
+In February 2022, a conflict broke out in Ukraine leading to an increased level of global uncertainty.
+The long-term impacts of the Ukraine conflict are not yet known but are likely to result in increased market and economic volatility.
+Due to these situations, the prior year and the current year saw an increase in financial market volatility and corresponding fluctuations in the fair value of the Fund's investment portfolio.

 The Responsible Entity and the Investment Manager are monitoring the situation closely, noting that with the ongoing developments, there is still a degree of uncertainty; therefore it is not possible at this time to predict the extent and nature of the overall impact on the Fund.
-The Investment Manager however, actively manages the financial risks that the Fund is exposed to, and the Net Asset Values of the Fund continues to be valued in accordance with the frequency set out in the Fund's offer document, applying valuation policies reflective of the prevailing market conditions.
+The Investment Manager however, actively manages the financial risks that the Fund is exposed to, and the Net Asset Value of the Fund continues to be valued in accordance with the frequency set out in the Fund's offer documents, applying valuation policies reflective of the prevailing market conditions.

-The financial report was authorised for issue by the directors on 10 March 2022.
+The financial report was authorised for issue by the directors on 8 March 2023.